 It is safe to say that completing GuitarTricks’s blues style lessons will get you to an early-advanced level of playing.

-Chapter 1: 12 bar blues, blues shuffle rhythm, turnarounds, chord voiceings
+Chapter 1: 12 bar, blues shuffle rhythm, turnarounds, chord voiceings

 Chapter 2: power chords, barre chords, playing in different keys

-Chapter 3: minor blues, minor chords, dominant chords, 12 bar blues variations7
+Chapter 3: minor blues, minor chords, dominant chords, 12 bar variations

-Chapter 4: various blues strumming patterns and grooves, intro to regional blues rhythm styles
+Chapter 4: various strumming patterns and grooves, intro to regional rhythm styles

-Chapter 6: getting a blues tone on various guitars & amps, and the effects you would use
+Chapter 6: getting a tone on various guitars & amps, and the effects you would use

-Chapter 1: more blues lead guitar, building riffs, playing in different keys, minor scale, jamming
+Chapter 1: more lead guitar, building riffs, playing in different keys, minor scale, jamming

 Chapter 2: the styles of Albert King, B. B. King and Freddie King

-Chapter 3: blues phrasing, call and response, differing vibrato styles, bending concepts
+Chapter 3: Phrasing, call and response, differing vibrato styles, bending concepts

-Chapter 5: advanced blues rhythm, various turnarounds, 8 bar blues
+Chapter 5: advanced rhythm, various turnarounds, 8 bar riffs

-Chapter 6: regional blues styles (Jazz, Delta, Chicago, Texas, New Orleans, British)
+Chapter 6: regional styles (Jazz, Delta, Chicago, Texas, New Orleans, British)